Reachability Switching Games: Abstract

 \section{Abstract}

-In this paper, we study the problem of deciding the winner of reachability switching games.
-These games provide deterministic analogues of Markovian systems.
-We study zero-, one-, and two-player variants of these games.
+We study the problem of deciding the winner of reachability switching games for zero-, one-, and two-player variants.
+Switching games provide a deterministic analogue of stochastic games.
 We show that the zero-player case is \NL-hard, the one-player case is \NP-complete, and that the two-player case is \PSPACE-hard and in \EXPTIME.
-In the one- and two-player cases, the problem of determining the winner of a switching game turns out to be much harder than the problem of determining the winner of a Markovian game.
-We also study the structure of winning strategies in these games, and in particular we show that both players in a two-player reachability switching game require exponential memory.
+For the zero-player case, we also show \P-hardness for a succinctly-represented model that maintains the upper bound of $\NP \cap \coNP$.
+For the one- and two-player cases, our results hold in both the natural, explicit model and succinctly-represented model.
+Our results show that the switching variant of a game is harder in complexity-theoretic terms than the corresponding stochastic version.